 This national seashore encompasses most of Cumberland Island and is only accessible by boat.
 This seashore is not only great for hiking, but features many spectacular dunes, marshes, and freshwater lakes to explore.
 During your rambling, you’ll likely catch site of historic sites and crumbling structures that add a haunting, picturesque quality to the trails.
 If you're lucky, you might spot a herd of wild horses.

-Have you tackles any of these trails?
+Have you tackled any of these trails?
 What do you think is the most spectacular place to hike in the country?